citp/privacy-policy-historical/s/se/sen/sendthisfile.com.md

-> *The following text is extracted and transformed from the sendthisfile.com privacy policy that was archived on 2015-04-04.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150404154146id_/https%3A//www.sendthisfile.com/policy/privacy-policy.jsp) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the sendthisfile.com privacy policy that was archived on 2015-09-05.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150905204934id_/http%3A//www.sendthisfile.com/policy/privacy-policy.jsp) for the most accurate reproduction.*

 # Privacy Policy | SendThisFile

-PRIVACY POLICY

 Last Updated: November 20, 2014